 After reviewing the comments received, and the developer's response, the Committee does not wish to reconsider its recommendations on any of the three measures.
 While the specific attribution model is currently outside of the endorsement criteria, the Committee recognizes the need for further testing of attribution models).

-- 7. Consensus Standards Approval Committee (CSAC) Vote: Y-X; N-X
+7. Consensus Standards Approval Committee (CSAC) Vote: Y-13; N-0

-- 8. Board of Directors Vote: Y-X; N-X

-- 9. Appeals